Omar-Muhamad/Yummy-Recipe-RoR/README.md

 To install Yarn, follow the installation instructions at the [Yarn website](https://classic.yarnpkg.com/en/docs/install).

-Running this command should print out Yarn version:
+Running this command should print out the Yarn version:

 `$ yarn --version`